Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Restructured level creation and moved the first floor into its own class.
 The Dungeon class now serves as a pseudo pure virtual class.
 - Added Breakables subclass to Monsters which introduces breakable objects
 - Fixed awkward shop lighting of the various objects

+6/27:

+- Began implementing Tutorial Level and World Hub
+- Added some NPCs for the tutorial
+- Created new callback function that allows for animations to end smoothly with their last frame